ycrc/hopper-presentation/slides.md

 - Ph.D. in Mathematics from Yale in 1934
 - Pioneering computer scientist
-- Trailblazer in creating computer languages
+- Trailblazer in creating first compiled computer languages

 </div>
 <div>